Buro89/majis/README.txt

 CASE 2-----------------
 WIP

-The residents do x rounds of a game (x is a number YOU can decide) where they can win 0 to 10 points.
+The residents of my house (from humans to plushies and figures) do x rounds of a game (x is a number YOU can decide) where they can win 0 to 10 points in each round.
+Alternatively, you -the player- can define your own participants to the game instead of my residents.

+All participants are part of a team.

+After playing the desired number of rounds, we want to visualise the scores.
+First of all: in an Excel file, but also in graphs and even a report!

-They're all part of a different team, and we want tot plot the following:
+What we want to plot in graphs, is the following:

+- Graph 1 - (WIP) what is the total score for each participant?
+- Graph 2 - (WIP) what is the average score for each participant?
+- Graph 3 - (WIP) what is the total number of rounds for each participant that they had the top score?
+- Graph 4 - (WIP) what is the number of top scores gained within each team, divided by the team size (no. of team members)?
-- that is the amount of scores within the teams that are below the average total score?
+- Graph 5 - (WIP) what is the amount of scores within the teams that are below the average total score?
 And equal & above?
-- what is the total score for each participant?
+- Graph 6 - (still to do) what is the average score for each team in Round 1 compared to Round 2?
-- what is the total number of rounds for each participant that they had the top score?
-- what is the number of top scores gained within each team?
-- what is the trend in scores across the subsequent rounds for each member of the Majis team?
+- Graph 7 - (still to do) what is the trend in scores across the subsequent rounds for each member of the Majis team?

 Files:
 - dobbelsteen.py (code for generating the scores in each round)